GLab/glab.github.io/manuals/dev/api_tutorial/cli_scripts.md

 ## Continue

-In the next tutorial, you will learn how to connect your independent Python script to the ToMaTo API.
+In the [next tutorial](../api_lib), you will learn how to connect your independent Python app to the ToMaTo API.